sunanp25024/PARA-KURIR/PWA_SETUP_COMPLETE.md

-# PWA Setup Complete - INSAN Mobile
+# PWA Setup Complete - PARA Mobile

 ## PWA Installation Ready

-Your INSAN Mobile application is now fully configured as a Progressive Web App with all required assets generated.
+Your PARA courier management application is now fully configured as a Progressive Web App with the official company logo and all required assets.

 ### Generated Assets
 - ✅ PWA Icons: All sizes (72x72 to 512x512)